elastic/kibana/x-pack/plugins/actions/README.md

 | -------- | --------------------------------------------- | ------ |
 | id       | The id of the action you're trying to delete. | string |

-### `GET /api/action/_find`: Find actions
+### `GET /api/action/_getAll`: Get all actions

-Params:
+No parameters.

+Return all actions from saved objects merged with predefined list.
-See the [saved objects API documentation for find](https://www.elastic.co/guide/en/kibana/master/saved-objects-api-find.html).
-All the properties are the same except that you cannot pass in `type`.
+Use the [saved objects API for find](https://www.elastic.co/guide/en/kibana/master/saved-objects-api-find.html) with the proprties: `type: 'action'` and `perPage: 10000`.
+List of predefined connectors should be set up in Kibana.yaml.

 ### `GET /api/action/{id}`: Get action